Robust outlier detection by de-biasing VAE likelihoods: The challenge of outlier detection with VAE likelihoods

-We illustrate the challenge of outlier detection with VAE likelihoods, by taking a fresh look at two previously reported sources of bias~\cite{Ren2019,Nalisnick2019}.
+We briefly recapitulate a well-known challenge of outlier detection with VAE likelihoods, by taking a fresh look at two previously reported sources of bias~\cite{Ren2019,Nalisnick2019}.

 {\it Bias arising from pixel intensity}.
-As a first example, we train a VAE with grayscale Fashion-MNIST images (fashion product thumbnails~\cite{FashionMNIST2017}) and compute the likelihood for both in-distribution and out-of-distribution (MNIST, handwritten digits~\cite{MNIST2010}), test samples.
-The VAE architecture and training details are described in Appendix A. Unless otherwise stated, we use the recently published continuous Bernoulli distribution~\cite{Loaiza-Ganem2019} as the visible distribution.
-We replicate the well-known issue with VAE likelihoods: the VAE trained with Fashion-MNIST samples assigns higher likelihoods, overall, to out-of-distribution (MNIST) samples as compared to in-distribution (Fashion-MNIST) samples (Fig.~\ref{fig:grayscale_hist}).

-We explore a previously reported claim that the number of zero-valued pixels biases VAE likelihoods toward higher values~\cite{Ren2019}.
-We plot samples from Fashion-MNIST dataset that are assigned the highest and lowest likelihoods by the VAE.
-Indeed, the highest VAE likelihoods are typically assigned to samples with a large number of black pixels (Fig.~\ref{fig:fmnist_origLL_imgs}, top row), whereas the lowest likelihoods are assigned to samples with many intermediate (gray) pixel values (Fig.~\ref{fig:fmnist_origLL_imgs}, bottom row).
-To study this bias further, we create simulated images with uniform pixel intensities varying monotonically over a wide range.
-We observe a systematic, U-shaped, variation in VAE likelihoods with pixel intensities: the highest likelihoods occur for the darkest and brightest images, with lower likelihood values for images of intermediate gray intensities (Fig.~\ref{fig:intensity_bias}).
-In other words, pixel intensities bias VAE likelihoods systematically.
+As a first example, we train a VAE on grayscale FMNIST images ~\cite{FashionMNIST2017} and compute the likelihoods for in-distribution (ID) FMNIST and out-of-distribution (OOD) MNIST~\cite{MNIST2010} test samples.
+We employ the continuous Bernoulli visible distribution \cite{Loaiza-Ganem2019} for the VAE decoder (model details, Appendix A. We replicate the well-known issue with VAE likelihoods: FMNIST VAE likelihoods are higher for OOD (MNIST) samples as compared to ID (FMNIST) samples (Fig.~\ref{fig:grayscale_hist}).
+The highest likelihoods are assigned to FMNIST samples with a large number of black pixels (Fig.~\ref{fig:fmnist_origLL_imgs}, top row), whereas the lowest likelihoods are assigned to samples with many intermediate (gray) pixel values (Fig.~\ref{fig:fmnist_origLL_imgs}, bottom row), consistent with previous reports~\cite{Ren2019}.
+On simulated images with different (constant) pixel intensities, we find a U-shape trend in likelihood bias (Fig.~\ref{fig:intensity_bias}, gray line).

-{\it Bias arising from channel variance or image contrast}.
-As a second example, we train a VAE with natural images from the CelebA dataset (celebrity faces, cropped~\cite{CelebA2015}) as in-distribution data and compute the likelihood for samples from the GTSRB dataset (traffic signs,~\cite{GTSRB2012}) as out-of-distribution data.
-Again, we replicate the well-known issue with VAE likelihoods: CelebA VAE likelihoods are comparable, and sometimes higher, for out-of-distribution GTSRB samples, as compared to in-distribution CelebA samples (Fig.~\ref{fig:color_hist}).